 A couple of months ago, I wrote a speech for a lifelong fan of the St. Louis Cardinals.
 And in the course of my research I came across a speech I mentioned in yesterday’s post, the eulogy Bob Costas delivered for baseball legend Stan Musial.
 I thought you deserved to hear a little more about it.

 Costas noted that Stan Musial never got the kind of accolades his peers did.
 He didn’t break Babe Ruth’s home run record, like Hank Aaron.
 He didn’t hit a legendary home run in his last at-bat like Ted Williams.
 All Musial represented, Costas said, was—quote—”more than two decades of sustained excellence as a ballplayer and more than nine decades as a thoroughly decent human being.”
 Costas quotes Hank Aaron as saying, “I didn’t just like Stan Musial.
 I wanted to be like him.”

-I couldn’t use this story in my client’s speech, but after the funeral mass, the hearse drove Musial’s casket to the Cardinals’ ballpark, and the family laid flowers at the foot of one of the two Musial statues there.
+I couldn’t use this story in my client’s speech, but after the funeral mass ended, the hearse drove Musial’s casket to the Cardinals’ ballpark, and the family laid flowers at the foot of one of the two Musial statues there.
 I’ll let Cardinals fan and blogger Janice Person describe the scene: